Alastor the Radio Demon

-Alastor "the Radio Demon" is a fictional character created by Vivienne "VivziePop" Medrano who primarily appears in the musical adult animated series Hazbin Hotel as one of the overlords of Hell.
-He was voiced by Edward Bosco and Gabriel C. Brown in the pilot and a series of music videos from 2019 to 2024, and by Amir Talai in the animated series since 2024.
-A constantly-smiling sinner, Alastor returns after a seven-year absence to help run a hotel known as the Hazbin Hotel, a halfway house founded by Charlie Morningstar, meant to rehabilitate the souls of those in Hell and help them earn a place in Heaven.
-Alastor seeks to guide and control Charlie, while also desiring to free his own soul from the service of fellow overlord Rosie.
-He is often accompanied by the hotel's bartender Husk and housekeeper Niffty (whose souls he owns), and he is considered a rival by fellow overlord Vox and Charlie's father, Lucifer.
+Alastor the Radio Demon is a fictional character created by Vivienne "VivziePop" Medrano who primarily appears in the American musical adult animated series Hazbin Hotel.
+He was voiced by Edward Bosco and Gabriel C. Brown in the pilot, and by Amir Talai in the animated series since 2024.
+A constantly-smiling sinner, Alastor returns after a seven-year absence as one of the overlords of Hell to help run a hotel known as the Hazbin Hotel, a halfway house founded by Charlie Morningstar, meant to rehabilitate the souls of those in Hell and help them earn a place in Heaven.
+Alastor seeks to guide and control Charlie.
+For a time, his soul is under the control of fellow overlord Rosie; he is later freed from her grasp.
+He is often accompanied by the hotel's bartender Husk (whose soul he owns) and housekeeper Niffty, and he is considered a rival by fellow overlord Vox and Charlie's father, Lucifer.

 The character has received a positive critical reception, receiving particular attention as a prominent asexual character in media.

 Conception and creation

-Alastor was created by Medrano during her time at School of Visual Arts in New York City, appearing unnamed on her DeviantArt page "circa.
-2008".
-He was planned to be incorporated into her 2012 webcomic series ZooPhobia as a supporting character in a planned "Angels and Demons" story arc following his formal creation in 2011; on the arc's cancellation in 2016 and subsequent redevelopment as Hazbin Hotel, Alastor's full ZooPhobia design would not see publication.
+Alastor was created by Medrano during her time at School of Visual Arts in New York City, appearing unnamed on her DeviantArt page around 2007.
+He was planned to be incorporated into her 2012 webcomic series ZooPhobia as a supporting character in a planned Angels and Demons story arc following his formal creation in 2011; on the arc's cancellation in 2016 and subsequent redevelopment as Hazbin Hotel, Alastor's full ZooPhobia design would not see publication.